 At this time, guests will only be able to choose one park per day and the number of reservation spots available per day are limited.
 This means that guests will no longer be able to Park Hop during this reopening period (for info on how to modify or cancel your existing Park Hopper tickets, visit Walt Disney World’s Reopening Theme Park Updates & Information page.)

-There is no set date for when Park Hopper options will return, however the Walt Disney World website does state that guests “may use [their] current date-based ticket by September 26, 2021 with the existing add-on options, should the options return by that date.”
+There is no set date for when Park Hopper options will return (UPDATE: a modified Park Hopper option will return January 1, 2021), however the Walt Disney World website does state that guests “may use [their] current date-based ticket by September 26, 2021 with the existing add-on options, should the options return by that date.”
 Since this given date is about fifteen months from now, it is possible that Park Hopping will not be an option at all this year, but we will have to wait for more info to come in the future to know for certain.

 For multi-day tickets (or in other words, several days worth of tickets), guests will have to make a reservation for whatever parks they choose for each day they have a ticket.

 There are also certain requirements that guests must meet in order to secure a reservation, including: